Jerrrry123/Selene/README.md

 # config.lua

-In ´store/Selene/config.lua´ you will find my saved settings as well as text commands and chat triggers, this file gets overwritten every time my settings are saved so don't write any code here.
-In the responses here you can use ´{user}´ as a stand in for your own name and ´{sender}´ as a stand in for the name of the message sender.
+In `store/Selene/config.lua` you will find my saved settings as well as text commands and chat triggers, this file gets overwritten every time my settings are saved so don't write any code here.
+In the responses here you can use `{user}` as a stand in for your own name and `{sender}` as a stand in for the name of the message sender.

 # CommandFunctions.lua

-In ´store/Selene/commandFunctions.lua´ you will find commands that trigger function calls, the syntax for these are:
+In `store/Selene/commandFunctions.lua` you will find commands that trigger function calls, the syntax for these are:
-´cmd_funcs.COMMAND_NAME = function(msg, conf, param)end´
+`cmd_funcs.COMMAND_NAME = function(msg, conf, param)end`

 ### msg
 The msg parameter is a table containing txt, pid of the sender and tc if the message was sent in text chat.